peterculture/culture-apparel-production/PRODUCTION-DASHBOARD-INFO.md

 Owner, already on the Order). **Still open: where the pending decision lives — see B9.** Do not build against this until it carries a decision date.

+**D14 — `Design__c` keeps its API name and is reparented, not renamed.
+DECIDED 2026-09-16 (Anthony, for his boss).** "Leave `Design__c` as is" means the **API name only**.
+The object becomes OBJECT-GUIDE's *Artwork Version* by changing `Opportunity__c` from Master-Detail to Lookup and hanging it under `Artwork_Master__c`.
+It already reads "Design Version" in Setup. **Rules out:** any rename of `Design__c` (36 Apex references, trap 15), and treating the Opportunity parent as frozen.
+See **S3** in §4's target-model plan.

+**D15 — proof approval lives on the job, not on the art.
+DECIDED 2026-09-16 (Anthony).** Measured: no field on `Design__c` holds approval; it is already `Order.Artwork_Approved__c` (the flag) and `Opportunity.Artwork_Approval_URL__c` (the proof link).
+Those stay the home. **Rules out:** an approval field on Artwork Version or Art Spec, and any per-art approval that a reused design would carry into a new order.

+**D16 — an order cannot be printed until its artwork is approved, from a start date forward.
+DECIDED 2026-09-16 (Anthony).** Enforced in the org (a validation rule on `Decoration__c` status) **and** in the app (before a run is created, never on the `Planned → Confirmed` PATCH, trap 9).
+It applies only to orders created on or after a start date held in Custom Metadata; older orders are not backfilled. **The start date is the day the whole new design is finished in Salesforce** (Anthony, 2026-09-16): when S7 is done, **ask Anthony to confirm the date**, and only the date he confirms goes into the metadata record.
+Until then the record's date stays blank, and a blank date means the gate is off.
+Only ~3.5% of staging orders are ticked today, which is why it is not retroactive. **Rules out:** an app-only gate, a backfill, and a gate that can strand a run on `Planned`.
+See **S2**.

+**D17 — Run Result replaces "only problems are recorded".
+DECIDED 2026-09-16 (Anthony).
+SUPERSEDES D1.** The shop needs to see how far a run has got before it finishes, and needs every count logged.
+Each count becomes a `Run_Result__c` row under its line item: good, misprint, damaged, incomplete and a time. **Who** counted is optional and not a design concern for now; someone counting and it being logged is what matters. `Result_Status__c = Submitted` keeps its meaning of *counts are final* (reprint gate 2).
+D5 and the incomplete-is-not-a-loss rule both still hold. ⚠️ **Until S6 lands, D1's behaviour is still what the code does.** Do not start storing a good quantity piecemeal. **Rules out:** a single end-of-run total as the only record, and reusing staging's leftover `Actual_Good_Qty__c`.
+See **S6**.

+**D18 — Pre-Production Item stays and keeps being created.
+DECIDED 2026-09-16 (Anthony).** It remains the per-line pre-press checklist and runs **alongside** Art Spec.
+It gains a lookup to its Art Spec and does not copy the spec's method, placement or colours. **Rules out:** retiring Pre-Production Item as OBJECT-GUIDE proposed, and two records each owning the same print facts.
+See **S5**.

+**D19 — Work Center is `Production_Station__c`, in staging's shape.
+DECIDED 2026-09-16 (Anthony).** dev2 is brought up to staging's nine fields and the `Production_Run__c.ProductionStation__c` lookup, and `Active__c` becomes a Checkbox in both orgs.
+Account `Type='Press'` stays live until the S4 cutover. **Rules out:** designing a new Work Center object, and switching the press picker before the scheduler reads the station.
+See **S1**.

+**D20 — a person attaches the design to the order.
+DECIDED 2026-09-16 (Anthony).** `Order.Design__c` (Lookup → Design Version) is set by hand, by a person, and is the order's canonical link to its art.
+It is populated on 4,846 of 6,697 staging orders, and nothing under `functions/` writes it. **Still check whether any flow or Apex also writes it** (S3).
+If one does, it must stop overwriting what a person chose. **Rules out:** automation deciding an order's artwork, and the dashboard inferring the art from the "most recently modified `Design__c` on the Opportunity" as the long-term source (today's `_mockup.js` path stays only until S3 switches it).

+**D21 — `Print_Process_Details__c` is retired, whenever convenient.
+DECIDED 2026-09-16 (Anthony).** No review of the 5 staging rows is required.
+No code reads it (0 references under `functions/`). ⚠️ **Deletion is a Setup action and does not travel in a change set** (§9), so it is done by hand per org. **Production also has this object (35 fields, §9 sweep 2026-09-14) and its data was never queried.** Count its rows there before deleting it in production. **Rules out:** migrating its fields into the new model.

+**D22 — production waits and gets the new model in one go.
+DECIDED 2026-09-16 (Anthony).** Nothing is promoted to production until S1–S7 are finished and verified in both sandboxes.
+Then S8 builds the whole design there once. **E7.4 as scoped (the old ~10-object build) is superseded** and is not to be built separately. **Rules out:** building the old model in production and rebuilding it later. 📌 The merge guardrail (§4 B9: `feat/proposed-run-press` needs `Proposed_Run__c.Press__c` in production) is unchanged in substance.
+Production stays an unconfigured org in the switcher (`SF_ENV_PRODUCTION_*` unset) until S8, and must not be pointed at before then.

+**D23 — one Art Spec per design + method + placement.
+DECIDED 2026-09-17 (Anthony).** Front art is almost always different from back art, so a front-and-back decoration needs two recipes.
+Art Spec gets a placement in S4 (a lookup to the new `Placement__c`, beside nothing: Art Spec has no placement picklist to dual-write).
+Consequence for S5: `Decoration__c.Art_Spec__c` (one lookup) cannot describe a multi-placement decoration, so the Decoration → Art Spec join has to be per placement (the same `Decoration_Placement__c` junction S4 must decide for `Placements__c`, carrying the Art Spec).
+The S3 sample AS-00001 ("Front + Back") is the counter-example and should be split when S4 adds placement. **Rules out:** one recipe per design + method.

+**D24 — Art Specs are not unique per design + method + placement.
+DECIDED 2026-09-17 (Anthony).** The three different embroidery recipes on "Calendar King Orders 20487" are test data, but they mirror real orders: the same art can be run differently from job to job.
+So no uniqueness rule, no duplicate check.
+A new job reuses a recipe by picking an existing Art Spec or copying one and editing it. **Rules out:** a unique key on (design, method, placement), and treating an Art Spec as never-changing once used.

+**D25 — the Decoration transfer-type list is the right one.
+DECIDED 2026-09-17 (Anthony).** DTF / HTV / Sublimation / Screened Transfer / Other (`Decoration__c.Transfer_Type__c`, also `Art_Spec__c.Transfer_Type__c`). `Pre_Production_Item__c.Transfer_Type__c` (Screen Transfer / Digital Transfer / Sublimation / Vinyl) converges to it in S4, with existing PPI values remapped. 📌 **Proposed mapping, confirm with Anthony before running it:** Screen Transfer → Screened Transfer, Digital Transfer → DTF, Vinyl → HTV, Sublimation → Sublimation. **Rules out:** keeping two lists.

+**D27 — how Art Specs are linked and shown.
+DECIDED 2026-09-17 (Anthony).** (1) The order sheet and the Pre-Production drawer show the recipe facts that belong to the decoration's method (screen print: ink colors, color order, mesh, ink type, flash, dryer; embroidery: thread colors, stitch count; heat press: transfer, temperature, time, pressure; plus size/location, print specs and notes for all).
+(2) A location is linked to a spec automatically **only when exactly one spec fits** — same job, method and location; a spec with no location only for a single-location decoration.
+(3) That rule keeps running on new and edited records, not just once.
+Hand-set links are never overwritten. **Rules out:** guessing between two candidate recipes, and copying recipe facts onto the item (D18).
+See **S5**.

+**D26 — the order-creation flow keeps writing `Order.Design__c`.
+DECIDED 2026-09-17 (Anthony); amends D20.** Flow *Order and Order Items Subflow Design* (active v48) sets `Order.Design__c` from its `DesignID` input when it creates an Order.
+It stays, unless it would cause a critical failure.
+Checked 2026-09-17: it writes only on **create** (a `recordCreates` element; no update of an existing Order), so it never overwrites a design a person later chose, and after S3 a design no longer disappears with its Opportunity (lookup, clear on delete), so the link it writes stays valid.
+No critical failure found.
+A person still attaches the design on orders made by hand. **Rules out:** removing that assignment from the flow.

 **Still open — cleared allocation rows.** Today a cleared size is set to `Planned_Qty__c = 0` and the row is never deleted, so zero rows still render on the counting screen.
 The alternative is deleting non-last rows and zeroing only the final one.
 Setting to zero is reversible and does not reach into